 Access to the Queensland project areas is by commercial airline to Mount Isa, a mining district in Queensland.
-From Mount Isa it is approximately 96 kilometres by road via the Barkly Highway, however helicopter is often used due to rugged terrain.
+From Mount Isa it is approximately 96 kilometres by road however, helicopter is often used due to rugged terrain.
 Mount Isa has substantial infrastructure, accommodation and other facilities.
-Between April to November, in the dry season, four wheel drive vehicles can be used on dirt roads.
+Between April to November, in the dry season, four wheel drive vehicles can be used on dirt roads